gilmae/tweetFromFeed/README.md

 No arguments, no fuss.
 Just update your Twitter application details - yeah, get your own keys - and add one or more feeds.

-Uses arseh.at.
+Uses bit.ly.

 Fork it if you don't like it.

-Too simple.